 Sailboats, water skiing and windsurfers are allowed only on Jackson Lake.

-Jet skis are prohibited on all park waters.
+Jet skis and submersibles are not allowed on/in any park waters.

 Human powered vessels are permitted on Jackson, Jenny, Phelps, Emma Matilda, Two Ocean, Taggart, Bradley, Bearpaw, Leigh and String Lakes and the Snake River 1000 feet below Jackson Dam.
 Only human-powered canoes, dories and kayaks are allowed on the Snake River within the park, but most parts of the Snake River have swift water and braided channels where route finding is difficult and are not for beginners.
 The beginner level section is from Jackson Lake dam to Pacific Creek Landing.
 There is fast water at the landing and people should scout it before launching.